mondo-mob/mondokit/packages/gcp-firebase-auth/README.md

-# MONDOKIT GCP FIREBASE AUTH
+# MondoKit GCP Firebase Auth

 Use Firebase Auth to authenticate your users